knoopx/knoopx.net/projects/jukebox.markdown

 name: Jukebox
 url: http://github.com/knoopx/jukebox
-description: Stream you mp3 library from the internetz!
+description: Jukebox is a self-hosted Grooveshark-alike music streaming web application.
+Point your mp3 library path and it will scan and index your mp3 track along with last.fm metadata.
 ----

 # Jukebox